heeylena/python-app-heeylena/README.md

 This is a simple Flask API for managing product data.
 The API allows you to perform basic CRUD (Create, Read, Update, Delete) operations on products.

 ## Setup
-To use this API, you need to have the following software installed on your system:
+To use this API, you need to have the following software installed on your system:1111

 * Python 3.10 or later
 * Flask